praesongprasit/EventSiteTest/src/talks/nztechrally2025/from-intention-to-inclusion.md

 <p>This talk challenges performative inclusion and explores how Pacific and traditional wisdoms can help us rethink leadership, systems, and culture—because when people belong, they move mountains.</p>
 "
 featuredImage: /assets/images/talks/2025/from-intention-to-inclusion.jpg
-featuredImageAlt: "Sachi's picture with text: NZ Tech Rally.
+featuredImageAlt: "Sachi's picture with text: EVENT_NAME.
 From intention to inclusion.
 A talk by Sachi Taulelei, Founder @ Humble"
 featuredImageType: image/jpg
 featuredImageWidth: 1280
 featuredImageHeight: 720